toby1984/fancontrol/README.md

 To fix the fan noise (and also have some fun along the way), I've come up with the following solution:

 1. An Arduino-based fan controller (I had some spare Arduino Nanos lying around) that outputs a regular PWM signal so the usual PC fans work
-2. A daemon process running on the microserver that continously monitores system temperatures (both HDD and mainboard sensors) and sends the desired fan speed to the Arduino via a USB serial line
+2. A daemon process running on the microserver that continously monitors system temperatures (both HDD and mainboard sensors) and sends the desired fan speed to the Arduino via a USB serial line

 Features

 - rather fail-safe design
-  - Arduino starts up with 100% fan speed
+  - Arduino always starts up with 100% fan speed
-  - Arduino hardware watchdog will reset the Arduino if the main loop (that listens for incoming commands on the serial line) is blocked for more than 2 seconds
+  - Arduino hardware watchdog will reset the Arduino if the main loop (that listens for incoming commands on the serial line) is blocked for more than 3 seconds
   - another watchdog timer will reset the fan speed to 100% if the PC does not send a "set fan speed" command at least every 2 seconds
   - service on the PC-side monitored by systemd, periodically calls sd_notify() from inside the main loop to tell systemd that the service is still alive (otherwise systemd watchdog timeout will restart the service as well)
+- buzzer that will sound
+  - one beep after the arduino has powered up
+  - two beeps when the arduino got reset because the PC failed send a 'set fan speed' command within 3 seconds
+  - three beeps if the watchdog timer kicked in because the arduino entered an infinite loop
 - min/max fan speed customizable via JSON config file
 - fan speed changes can be smoothed using configurable exponential moving average (JSON config file)
 - can read both mainboard and HDD temperature sensors
 - configurable mapping from temperatures to fan speed (linear interpolation, as many control points as you want)
 - sensors can be grouped into thermal zones, each with their own fan speed mapping